 Welcome to the British Esports Association

-We are a not-for-profit organisation designed to support and promote grassroots esports in Britain.
+The British Esports Association is a not-for-profit organisation established in 2016 to support and promote esports (competitive video gaming) in the UK.

 What is esports?